mikessh/vdjtools-doc/sphinx/usage.rst

     java -Xmx16G -jar vdjtools.jar RoutineName sample1.txt[.gz] sample2.txt[.gz] ... output/prefix

-Whether not explicitly used (such as in "*Plot" routines) and applicable, plotting is turned on with ``-p`` argument.
+Whether not explicitly used (such as in "...Plot" routines) and applicable, plotting is turned on with ``-p`` argument.

 The ``-h`` argument will bring up help message for specified routine.

-Output prefix could be either an output directory name (if ended with ``/``) or an output file prefix, which would be appended with an intuitive suffix and extension.

 .. warning::